-The future exposure analysis indicates that approximately 20,914 more residential buildings will be newly exposed to flood hazard under future conditions.
-This represents a 65.1% increase from existing conditions.
-These increases are the result of a combination of two factors: a projected increase in the extents of the flood hazard areas leading to existing buildings being newly exposed, as well as projected development of new structures in these areas, determined by the process described in the previous paragraphs.
-Bastrop, Caldwell, Hays, Blanco, and Gillespie Counties are projected to see the greatest relative increases in residential structures exposed to flooding, as depicted by the larger green sensitivity bubbles in Figure 2-9.
+The future exposure analysis indicates that approximately 20,900 more residential buildings will be newly exposed to flood hazard under future conditions.
+This represents a 65.2% increase.
+These increases are the result of a combination of two factors: a projected increase in the extents of the flood hazard areas leading to existing buildings being newly exposed, as well as projected development of new structures in these areas, determined by the process described in the previous paragraph.
+Bastrop, Caldwell, Hays, Blanco, and Gillespie Counties are projected to see the greatest relative increases in residential structures exposed to flooding, as depicted by the larger green sensitivity bubbles in Figure 2-7.

 The general population of people can be put at risk by flood waters in a multitude of ways, such as at home, at work, commuting, or traveling to seek shelter.
 Population numbers for this flood exposure analysis are based on the TWDB-provided buildings layer with all populations being assigned to buildings.
 Thus, it is not indicative of people who are traveling in and out of the region or who might temporarily be in the area.
 Consequently, the distribution of population in this analysis aligns with the distribution of structures described in this section.
-In total, there are an estimated 117,128 people currently exposed, and there are projected to be a total of 191,176people (63.2% increase) exposed to flooding under future flood conditions.
+In total, there are an estimated 166,622 people currently exposed, and there are projected to be a total of 268,206 people (61% increase) exposed to flooding under future flood conditions.

-Figure 2-9: Residential Property Exposure
+Figure 2-7: Residential Structures Exposure